NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md

 1. Credentials will be fetched from NuGet configuration files (using the built-in `SettingsCredentialProvider`).
 1. If the package source is on Visual Studio Team Services, the `VisualStudioAccountProvider` will be used.
-1. All other plug-in credential providers will be tried sequentially.
+1. All other plug-in Visual Studio credential providers will be tried sequentially.
+1. Try to use all NuGet cross platform credential providers sequentially.
 1. If no credentials have been acquired yet, the user will be prompted for credentials using a standard basic authentication dialog.

 ### Implementing IVsCredentialProvider.GetCredentialsAsync